 What is CiviEvent?¶

 CiviEvent provides a set of tools for running events.
-These tools make you more effective as an event organiser and reduce the amount of administration require.
+These tools make you more effective as an event organiser and reduce the amount of administration required.

 CiviCRM helps you manage both simple and complicated registration processes.
 Some key features include: